 Many companies have developed antibody tests for the virus that causes COVID-19.
 Health Canada has approved antibody tests for use in Canada.
 B.C. is beginning to use antibody testing for limited clinical and research uses and select outbreak investigations.

-Not yet.
 Antibody testing is being used for limited clinical and research uses and select outbreak investigations.
-Health providers may use antibody testing in limited settings such as for patients in hospital with less common symptoms of COVID-19 but need to have their COVID-19 infection confirmed to help direct their medical care.
+Health providers may use antibody testing in limited settings, such as for patients in hospital who have less common symptoms of COVID-19 but need to have their COVID-19 infection confirmed to help direct their medical care.
 Health care providers and public health will work together to determine when antibody tests should be used.

-Research studies in B.C. and Canada are trying to understand whether people with antibodies to COVID-19 can get re-infected or can infect others.
-They are also looking at how many people have been infected with COVID-19 at a community-level.
+Researchers in B.C. and Canada are conducting studies to try to understand whether people with antibodies to COVID-19 can get re-infected or can infect others.
+They are also looking at how many people have been infected with COVID-19 at a community level.

 If you or someone you know has been tested for COVID-19 antibodies, here are some answers to some common questions about what the test results mean:

-No, you don’t need to do anything.
+You don’t need to do anything.
 A positive result tells you about an infection that happened in the past.
 It does not mean you are currently infected.
-If you have symptoms and think that you have an infection now, please go to a test center to get a swab for COVID-19.
+If you have symptoms and think that you have an infection now, please go to a test centre to get a swab for COVID-19.

-We don’t know yet.
+We don’t know yet whether you can get COVID-19 again if you have antibodies.
 For some infections, having antibodies protects people from getting the infection again.
 For other infections, it doesn’t.

 We don’t have recommendations for getting tested for COVID-19 antibodies on a regular basis.

 Some people in a household can get sick while others do not.
-This is because some people are more likely to be infected.
-This could be because of how much virus they were exposed to, their age or if they have any other health problems.
+This is because some people are more likely to be infected, because of how much virus they were exposed to, their age or if they have any other health problems.

 Also, people who are infected make different amounts of antibodies.
 If a person only makes a very small amount of antibodies, the test may not be able to measure it.

-The accuracy of finger poke tests so far has not been shown to be as accurate as laboratory-based tests.
+The accuracy of finger poke tests has not been shown to be as accurate as laboratory-based tests, so far.
 Dried blood spot tests and saliva-based antibody tests are being studied.

-Download a PDF of the FAQs about Antibody test results.
+Download a PDF version of the FAQs about antibody test results table.